Tulip-Dev/tulip/doc/user/tutorial_intermediate.rst

 Improving the layout
 --------------------

-Here the goal will be to apply a few basic algorithms to greatly improve the layout:
+Here the goal is to apply a few basic algorithms to greatly improve the layout:

 * The first thing we are going to do is switching to a one-panel view in order to focus on the *Node Link Diagram view*.
 In order to do that, we will use the icons situated at the bottom of the view: |icon_panels|